 Get your kids outside as much as possible.
 It doesn’t matter whether it’s a walk through town or a stomp in the countryside, there are learning opportunities at every turn.
 You can teach your child about the history of your city, or the culture of those that live there.
 You can introduce them to geography, biology, and ecosystems while out in the countryside.
 And, you will help them get into the habit of taking regular exercise.
 In short, the more your kids will learn about the world, improve their behaviour, and lead a healthier life.

-Don’t underestimate the role technology will play in the future lives of your kids.
+Don’t underestimate the role technology will play in education and the future lives of your kids.
 However, try to go a little deeper than offer them the chance to play games all day – introduce more educational titles.
 You can also teach them the basics of coding, programming, and computers.
 According to The Pi Hut, cheap, DIY technology such as Raspberry Pi can be a great way to introduce your kids to computers.

 The more time you spend talking with your children, the more comfortable they will be talking to others.
 It’s that simple – and something every parent should bear in mind.
 You should also start helping your child feel comfortable communicating with other kids – and adults.
 The wider family and social circle you have, the better.